Tuy Hoa Air Base

-Tuy Hoa Air Base was an air force base in Vietnam, being closed in 1970.
-It was built by the United States in 1966 and was used by the United States Air Force (USAF) during the Vietnam War in the II Corps Tactical Zone of South Vietnam.
+Tuy Hoa Air Base was an air force base in Vietnam built by the United States in 1966 and was used by the United States Air Force (USAF) during the Vietnam War in the II Corps Tactical Zone of South Vietnam.
 It was captured by the People's Army of Vietnam in April 1975 and was abandoned for several decades.
 Today, the site has been redeveloped as Tuy Hoa Airport.

 USAF use

 In September 1965 Tuy Hoa was identified as a potential site for an air base and in October, following feasibility and soil studies, CINCPAC recommended construction of a base there.
 Military Assistance Command, Vietnam (MACV) originally opposed the decision based on cost, logistical, construction capacity/manpower and security concerns, but in December it agreed to begin construction in January 1966.
 However, in January construction was postponed by MACV in favour of constructing Phù Cát Air Base.
 In order to speed up construction of the Tuy Hoa base, in February 1966 Air Force Secretary Harold Brown approached Defense Secretary Robert McNamara for approval to engage a private contractor to build the base.
 After overcoming opposition from CINCPAC and MACV, the USAF signed a Turnkey contract with Walter Kidde Constructors, Inc. to build the base on 27 May 1966.
 Walter Kidde committed to achieved interim capability within seven months of contract signing, complete the base within one year and open permanent port facilities within 15 months.

 Walter Kidde began construction in June and on 15 November 1966, 45 days ahead of schedule, interim capability was achieved when the 308th Tactical Fighter Squadron equipped with F-100 Super Sabres began arriving at the base.
 Over the following month the F-100 equipped 306th and the 309th Tactical Fighter Squadrons arrived at the base and on 16 December 1966 the 31st Tactical Fighter Wing became operational at the base.
 Walter Kidde completed the entire contract on schedule and within budget.